Husband arrested in fatal shooting of Anchorage woman missing since Sunday

 To Clark, what stood out to her was the report from Zarrius Hildabrand that Saria had left her phone at home.
 "The story just didn't make sense," Clark said.
 "She never puts her phone down.
 She's 21, that thing is glued to her hand."

 After Saria Hildabrand's disappearance, family, friends and colleagues distributed flyers, posted social media alerts and launched search efforts.
 About 40 members of her Guard unit helped look for her on Thursday, Guard spokesman Brown said.
 "She's on our team.
-We're going to do everything we can to try to locate her."
+We're going to do everything we can to try to locate her," he said.

 Her family initially set up a Gofundme to help cover expenses in their search, and said Friday that funds would be used to offset the cost of transporting her body back to Utah.